josephsgithub/pyfun/hello/README.md

 Not much, but a good start. **Now either delete or rename those script and write it all again, and again, and again.
-Begin to time yourself and write your best time in your workbook.** A program like this for someone with 30 wpm typing speed should way under a minute to complete.
+Begin to time yourself and write your best time in your workbook.** A program like this for someone with 30 wpm typing speed should be way under a minute to complete.
 Work hard to get there and not have to look up anything—particularly the shebang line.